niruvn/Glasswall-Rebuild-SDK-Evaluation/README.md

 ## Getting Started

+#### Ubuntu

+There is a shell script for getting the Glasswall Rebuild SDK running on Ubuntu, configured to run files in Protect modes, please [Click Here](https://github.com/filetrust/Glasswall-Rebuild-SDK-Evaluation/blob/master/Getting-Started/Ubuntu_Classic.sh)

 #### Docker
 This is built on a CentOS7 image, containing the Glasswall Rebuild engine.
 The engine is configured to run files in protect modes.
 File are processed from a mounted directory and regenerated into a separate output directory.
 Begin by downloading the files to a clean workspace.
 Check that the dockerfile is in the same directory as the release package (The lib folder containing the Core library).

-#### Ubuntu

-There is a shell script for getting the Glasswall Rebuild SDK running on Ubuntu, configured to run files in Protect modes, please [Click Here](https://github.com/filetrust/Glasswall-Rebuild-SDK-Evaluation/blob/master/Getting-Started/Ubuntu_Classic.sh)

-#### Windows
+#### Docker on Windows

 If you haven’t used docker before you will need to install it now.
 You will need to share the drive you want to input and output data from with your instance of docker.
 To do this right click docker in the system tray.
 Click 'settings'.
 Click 'Shared Drives' and share the appropriate drive.
 Click 'Apply'.